GEUS-Glaciology-and-Climate/Sentinel-1_Greenland_Ice_Velocity/README.md

 ## How do I get the data?
 + The PROMICE Ice Velocity dataset for Greenland is available at: https://dataverse.geus.dk/dataverse/Ice_velocity/ .
 All editions are available here.
 + I want all the data without clicking on each file!
 How do I do that?
 See info on the dataverse page.
++ For a quick hands-on tutorial: Check out the Jupyter Notebooks under tutorials for code examples of how to download data, extract a flow line, a point or an area from a data file or a time series of data files.

 ## How to cite:
 + When using the dataset please use: Anne Solgaard; Anders Kusk, 2021, "Greenland Ice Velocity from Sentinel-1 Edition 4", https://doi.org/10.22008/promice/data/sentinel1icevelocity/greenlandicesheet, GEUS Dataverse